smita-09/TPS_Solutions/September/README.md

 I used logistic regression and XGClassifier with median imputation and it actually didnt imporve the score.
 Dammit!
 There must be something wrong.

 9th Approach: Classifier with mean imputation and fixing the iteration to 3k.
 Hope to see better results, let's see what happens!
+The score is so far the best of that I have seen so far but there is something wrong.
+It did not improve that much.
+Gonna try some other imputation method. :(

+10th Approach: Classifier when used constant imputation resulted in better results. and also when features were added it gave pretty good results for logistic regression as well which I didnt think it would give.